Dabomstew/universal-pokemon-randomizer/readme.txt

 ----------
 Extract this ZIP file before doing anything else!!!

-Make sure you have Java 1.6 or later installed, then run the included JAR file.
+Make sure you have Java 1.6 or later installed, then run the included EXE or JAR file.

+If you open the EXE file without Java installed, it should prompt you to install it.
+Follow the prompts and then re-open it once you have Java installed.

-In some situations, you will be able to just double-click on the JAR file and the program will run.
+If you're using the JAR release, in some situations, you will be able to just double-click on the JAR file and the program will run.
 If not, execute the following command from your command line in the directory where you have extracted the program:

 java -jar randomizer.jar